ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 Taking a data-centric approach is often a good idea in an applied project where we want to improve the predictive performance to solve a particular problem.
-In this context, it makes sense to start with a modeling baseline and improve the dataset since itâ€™s often more worthwhile than trying out bigger, more expensive models.
+In this context, it makes sense to start with a modeling baseline and improve the dataset since it's often more worthwhile than trying out bigger, more expensive models.

 If our task is to develop a new or better methodology, such as a new